Farbafe/Farbafe/README.md

-👋 Hi, I’m @Farbafe or Yehya Eldeeb.
-I'm a mechanical engineer with a strong passion for computer science since young.
+👋 Hi, I’m @Farbafe or Yehya Eldeeb and am currently a software engineer at Rasayel.
+My work repos are on a different account but here I share my personal projects.

-Have a look at the projects I've shared on GitHub and if you find any areas for collaborations let me know :)
+Have a look at the projects I've shared on GitHub and if you find any areas for collaborations let me know!